icaroribeiro/go-code-challenge-template-2/README.md

 A **Makefile** file was created as a single entry point containing a set of instructions to run the project in these two different ways via commands in the terminal.

-Furthermore, this file also contains a series of routines used throughout the development of the project, such as reformatting the **.go** file and printing style errors, generating API documentation, creating *mocks* used in tests of the solution, among others.
+Furthermore, this file also contains a series of routines used throughout the development of the project, such as reformatting the **.go** files and printing style errors, generating API documentation, creating *mocks* used in tests of the solution, among others.

 To run the project with a Docker container, run the command: